iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

         1. Sysdig enables metric queries using both POST requests; hence, the method field of the Iter8 metric is set to POST.
         2. Iter8 will query Sysdig during each iteration of the experiment.
 In each iteration, Iter8 will use `n` HTTP queries to fetch metric values for each version, where `n` is the number of versions in the experiment[^2].
         3. The HTTP query used by Iter8 contains a JSON body as [required by Sysdig](https://docs.sysdig.com/en/working-with-the-data-api.html).
 This JSON body is derived by [substituting the placeholders](#placeholder-substitution) in body template.
+        4. The `jqExpression` enables Iter8 to extract the metric value from the JSON response returned by Sysdig.
-        4. The `urlTemplate` field provides the URL of the Sysdig service.
+        5. The `urlTemplate` field provides the URL of the Sysdig service.

 === "Elastic"